leigler/basic-cms/README.md

 ## Structure/Features

-_Basic CMS_ is built out in basic php.
-The existing backend is currently found at yoururl/modify and is protected by simple htaccess and htpasswd files.
-These need to be updated for any install.
+_Basic CMS_ is built out in php.
+The existing backend is currently found at yoururl/modify and is protected by simple htaccess and htpasswd files. _These need to be updated for any install_.

-Content iterations are archived with each save.
+- Content iterations are archived with each save.
+- Image upload supported by dropzone.
+- automatic menu filled with h1's and h2's pulled from content

 This build currently uses local versions of Parsedown, dropzone, clibboard.js, and ImageResize to manage the website's markdown and image uploading/resizing.